mustafa89/dotfiles/README.md

 - Currently this repo can only run with Ubuntu 18.04
 - The playbook will set everything up for the user who is running the playbook.
 Basically for the $(whoami) user.
+- [DotBot](https://github.com/anishathalye/dotbot) is used to connect the actual dotfiles.
 - Deoplete may require running `:UpdateRemotePlugins` the first time.
 - If `zsh` doesn't start, we have to manully `chsh -s $(which zsh)`  as well in some case.